morabrandoi/ArgumenTree/README.md

         - Yes I believe it would be.
 The core functionality is quite simple and reddit-like (with the twist of a tree structure for conversation) and a large emphasis on sources.
     - How clearly defined is the product you want to build?
         - Well defined.
 ## Product Spec
 ### 1. User Stories (Required "R" and Optional "O")
 #### **Visible Layout** ####
 ##### Home Timeline Tab #####
 * R: Has navbar on the bottom
-    * R: Has Profile tab
+    * R: Has Profile, home_time line and search tabs
         * R: Clicking on profile tab leads to log in page when not logged in
-    * R: Has Home Timeline Tab
-    * R: Has Search tab
 * R: Has recyclerView list of globally popular nodes (questions or responses)
     * R: Each item in list has an interaction count (weighted sum of upvotes, downvotes, and comments)
     * O: Each item has an icon to launch into Graph view